What to pack for a winter ski season

 Cotton just isn’t going to cut it in those cold temperatures.
 You need warm, technical fabrics that wick moisture from your skin, dry quickly and don’t smell after multiple wears.
 Quality thermals will be your best friend on and off the mountain.
 Take at least two pants and 2 tops.

-I also recommend anything Patagonia or Patagucci as us ski-bums call it! – They are best quality & will last you a lifetime (+ lifetime warranty).
+I also recommend anything Patagonia or Patagucci as us ski-bums call it!
+There is always some sort of Patagonia sale happening, plus they are the best quality & will last you a lifetime (with a lifetime warranty).

 #6 Glove liners or inners